Namcys/Namcys/SQL_Projects/README.md

 Synthetic or anonymised sales/customer dataset

 Outcome:
-A set of SQL scripts that demonstrate practical data analysis skills used in real business environm
+A set of SQL scripts that demonstrate practical data analysis skills used in real business environments.